sindresorhus/make-synchronous/readme.md

 The given function is executed in a worker or subprocess, so you cannot use any variables/imports from outside the scope of the function.
 You can pass in arguments to the function.
 To import dependencies, use `await import(…)` in the function body.

-It uses [`MessagePort#postMessage()`](https://nodejs.org/api/worker_threads.html#portpostmessagevalue-transferlist) or V8 serialization API to transfer arguments, return values, errors between the worker or subprocess and the current process.
+It uses [`MessagePort#postMessage()`](https://nodejs.org/api/worker_threads.html#portpostmessagevalue-transferlist) or the V8 serialization API to transfer arguments, return values, errors between the worker or subprocess and the current process.
 It supports most values, but not functions and symbols.

 ## Related